Can the `striptags` filter retain images or links in HTML content, while removing only the formatting tags?

 When you need to keep images and links:removetagsFilter

-If you wish to more finely control the removal of tags, for example, only to remove bold, italic, paragraph, and other formatting tags, while keeping images and links intact,removetagsFilter is the tool you need.
+If you want to remove tags more precisely, for example, only to remove bold, italic, paragraph and other format tags, while keeping images and links intact, thenremovetagsThe filter is the tool you need.

-Withstriptagsis different from the "one-size-fits-all" approach.removetagsThe filter allows you to explicitly specify the HTML tags to be removed.
-It accepts a list of tag names separated by commas as parameters.
-As long as you do notimgandaThe label is included in the removal list, and these elements can be preserved intact.
+withstriptagsDifferent from the 'one-size-fits-all' approach,removetagsThe filter allows you to explicitly specify the HTML tags to be removed.
+It accepts a list of tag names separated by commas as an argument.
+As long as you do notimgandaLabels included in the removal list, these elements can be preserved intact.

 Usage: